Taking a lump Sum

 Your LGPS benefits are made up of:

-- A pension that, after leaving, increases every year in line with the cost of living for the rest of your life, and
+- A pension that is adjusted to keep up with the cost of living for the rest of your life, and

-- The option to exchange part of your pension for a tax-free lump sum that is paid when you draw your pension benefits
+- The option to exchange part of your pension for a tax-free lump sum that is paid when you take your pension benefits

 In addition, if you were a member of the LGPS before 1 April 2008 you will also have built up an automatic lump sum - see the section how is your pension calculated for more information.